peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 ## Struggling with choosing packaging tools:

 - for 3 types of Pythonistas:
-    - Library Developer
+    - Library / Framework Developer (Complex Project)
-    - Application Developer
+    - Application Developer (Many People Project)
-    - Automation / Scripting Developer
+    - Single or Few Files Scripts Developer (Small Project)

 <!--
-So, I'll compare these tools for 3 types of Pythonistas
+Okay, I'll compare these tools for 3 types of Pythonistas

-first, Library (or Framework) Developer, second, Application Developer, and finally, Automation / Scripting Developer.
+First, Library (or Framework) Developer to complex project structures.
+Second is Application Developer, who is developing a large project or many people different skills are involved in the project.
+And finally is One-shot or Scripting Developer, who is limited scopes or small projects.
 -->

 ---